-DU and Loan Product Advisor are unable to account for additional Agency reserve requirements for second homes and investment properties when the borrower owns other financed second homes and/or investment properties.
-In these instances, the lender must manually apply additional reserve requirements per the Fannie Mae and Freddie Mac Seller Guide.
+\ DU and Loan Product Advisor are unable to account for additional Agency reserve requirements for second homes and investment properties when the member owns other financed second homes and/or investment properties.
+In these instances, the credit union must manually apply additional reserve requirements per the Fannie Mae and Freddie Mac Seller Guide.